 Unlike her predecessor Coates, Noel embraced the role of Lois Lane and her association with Superman.
 She appeared in the 1978 big-screen version of Superman, as well as cameos in episodes of Smallville and Lois and Clark.
 She returned to the big screen in Superman Returns in 2006.

 Noel made appearances at the annual Superman Festival in Metropolis, Illinois.
-She was often asked “Why don’t you know that Clark Kent was Superman, just wearing a pair of those darn eyeglasses?”
+She was often asked by curious fans: “Why didn’t you know that Clark Kent was Superman, just wearing a pair ofeyeglasses?”
 Her regular reply was: “I don’t want to lose my job!”

 Noel died in July 2016 at the age of 95.